ozdevi/arequest/README.md

 # User Bricks
-### A website built by user requests from scratch.

-Hello, user!
-This website will be built on top of your requests.
-Each request is a brick and we can start a construction with them.
-So this is really under construction.
-Go bring a brick!
+This website will be entirely built on top of your requests.
+Each request is a brick and construction is on going, forever.
+So this is really, always, under construction.
+Go add a brick!

-### Where can I put my bricks?
-Good question.
-Maybe we need some sort of stockpile when we have many bricks!
-Until then, you can send your brick via email: sendmybrick@gmail.com

-## Project setup
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Installing

 ```
 npm install
 ```